-Sepsis, blood poisoning or septicaemia
+Sepsis, blood poisoning and septicaemia

-Sepsis is a life-threatening illness caused when the body is overcome by infection.
+Sepsis, also known as septicaemia or blood poisoning, is a life-threatening illness caused when the body is overcome by infection.

 This condition can develop either as a result of the body's own defence system, or from toxic substances made by the infecting agent (such as a bacteria, virus or fungus).